PepoAmbriz/DonkeyTownPepo/docs/INSTALL.md

 # Installing **DonkieTown** software
-DonkieTown is a platform which consists of one or more differential-drive robots called Asinus cars, a base station, a localization system and a series of trusted techniques that easily allow the development of testbeds to implement and validate different strategies for collaborative autonomous driving, and study a variety of cases of study.
-[More](/docs/README.md)
+DonkieTown is a platform which consists of one or more differential-drive robots called Asinus cars, a base station, a localization system, and a series of trusted techniques that easily allow the development of testbeds to implement and validate different strategies for collaborative autonomous driving and study a variety of cases of study.
+[More](/docs/README.md).

 ### Asinus Cars
 For instructions to install Asinus Cars' software refer to [the jetson_nano page](/docs/jetson_nano/README.md).

 ### Upper cameras
 For instructions for the Upper Cameras (if you want to use other computers in addition to the Base Station) please refer to [the upper_cam page](/docs/upper_cam/README.md).
-If you are using the base station to process upper camera's video, you're good with the instructions for the Base Station.
+If you are using the base station to process upper camera's video, you are good with the instructions for the Base Station.

 ### Base Station
-DonkieTown was developed in ROS Melodic Morenia, however, we have tested some ros packages in ROS Noetic, the last supported version of ROS1.
+DonkieTown was developed in ROS Melodic Morenia, however, we have evaluated some ROS packages in ROS Noetic, the last supported version of ROS1.
 You could try it over ROS Noetic if you are experienced with ROS.
-Anyway, the folloewing steps are the recommended flow:
+Anyway, the following steps are the recommended flow:

-1. Install Ubuntu 18.04 LTS Desktop version from the [oficial release](https://releases.ubuntu.com/18.04/).
+1. Install Ubuntu 18.04 LTS Desktop version from the [official release](https://releases.ubuntu.com/18.04/).

 2. Install ROS Melodic Morenia Desktop version as described in [*Ubuntu install of ROS Melodic*](http://wiki.ros.org/melodic/Installation/Ubuntu)

-3. Update your sources
+3. Update your sources.
 ```shell
 sudo apt update
 ```

-3. Install the following ros libraries:
+3. Install the following ROS libraries:
 ```shell
 sudo apt update
 sudo apt install ros-melodic-tf